dnsimple/dnsimple-support/content/articles/dnssec.md

 ## Managing DNSSEC

 DNSSEC is applied on a per-domain basis.
-You can manage DNSSEC by using the DNSSEC tab on a domain's management page.
+DNSSEC management options are under the DNSSEC tab on a domain's management page.

 <!--- needs screenshot -->

 ## Enabling DNSSEC

-To enable DNSSEC, click **Configure** on the DNSSEC management page.
+1. Choose the relevant domain from your Domain List.
+1. Click the DNSSEC tab on the left side.
+1. On the **Configure DNSSEC** card, click **Configure**.

 ![Configure DNSSEC](/files/dnssec-configure.png)

-Click **Enable DNSSEC**.
+1. Click **Enable DNSSEC**.

 ![Enable DNSSEC](/files/dnssec-enable.png)

-If your domain is registered with DNSimple and using our name servers, the zone is signed, and the DS record will be provisioned in the appropriate domain registry.
+### Domain is registered with DNSimple and using our name servers

+The zone is signed, and the DS record will be provisioned in the appropriate domain registry.

-If your domain is hosted with us but registered elsewhere, you need to provide the DS record we give you once your zone is signed to your domain registrar.
-You also need to update your DS record with your domain registrar once every 90 days, as we automatically rotate both zone signing keys and key-signing keys.
+### Domain is hosted with DNSimple but registered elsewhere

+Provide the DS record we give you once your zone is signed to your domain registrar.

+Update your DS record with your domain registrar once every 90 days, as we automatically rotate both zone signing keys and key signing keys.

 ![DNSSEC DS record](/files/dnssec-configuration-dsrecord.png)

+### Common warnings

-A warning message may be shown to highlight potential issues with DNSSEC enablement, for example:
+A warning may be shown to highlight potential issues with DNSSEC enablement.

+For example:
 - The authoritative name servers for the zone are not all returning the same DNSKEY records.
 - The authoritiatve name servers for the zone are not returning DNSKEY records that match up with the DS record or zone signing data.
 - The DS record has not yet been provisioned at the registrar.